 9. Yucca succulent plant

-The Mexican Yucca plant is not, in fact, a true succulent but is still often favoured for inclusion in succulent gardens because of its architectural aesthetic and its ability to withstand very dry climates.
-With its impressive palm-like appearance and coarse, sword-like leaves, it makes an awesome statement plant that offers substantial privacy to houses, as you can see below.
+The Mexican Yucca plant is not, in fact, a true succulent.
+But it’s still often favoured for inclusion in succulent gardens.
+That’s because of its architectural aesthetic and its ability to withstand very dry climates.
+It features an impressive palm-like appearance and coarse, sword-like leaves.
+And it makes an awesome statement plant that offers substantial privacy to houses.
 Smaller yuccas also make wonderful container plants, especially when contrasted with finer-textured foliage.

 10. Front yard feature